nb4beta/AutoChat/README.md

 pip install selenium
 ```

-or alternatively use the requirements.txt to install all dependencies at once
+Or alternatively use the requirements.txt to install all dependencies at once

 ```
 pip install -r requirements.txt